 Will these tents offer enough weather protection to keep you and your fellow campers dry and warm?
 Which tent will stand strong in windy weather and which tent is only suited to warmer weather camping?

-Winner: TETON Sports Sierra Canvas Tent
+Top tent for rain: TETON Sports Sierra Canvas Tent

 The clear winner in terms of waterproofing, this canvas tent will keep you dry even in heavy rains.
 Other models have large mesh windows which are great for air circulation but can cause issues in wet weather.